-- Use a thermometer with a remote probe.
-It is important to have constant awareness of the temperature of the oil.
-When oil gets too hot (around 500-550°F) it can spontaneously ignite.
-A temperature as low as 200°F can burn skin.
+- Use a thermometer with a remote probe: It is important to pay attention to the temperature of the oil.
+When oil gets too hot (500 to 550°F) it can spontaneously ignite, and a temperature as low as 200°F can burn skin.

-- Use a pot that can hold 3 times the amount to be fried at one time and only fill the pot half way with oil.
-Remember that the surface level will rise when ingredients are added to the oil.
-In addition, oil will bubble 3-5 inches above the original fill line.
+- Use a pot that holds 3 times the amount of food to be fried at one time, and only fill the pot halfway with oil: Remember that the surface level will rise when ingredients are added to the oil.
+In addition, oil will bubble 3 to 5 inches above the original fill line.

-- Use a wire skimmer to place food into and out of the hot oil.
+- Use a wire skimmer to place food into and remove from the hot oil.

-- Adding food to the hot oil: Make it a habit to turn off any flames under or around the pot when adding food to the oil.
+- When adding food to the hot oil: Make it a habit to turn off any flames under or around the pot when adding food to the oil.
 Turn the heat down when the oil bubbles at a high level.

 - Water and moisture control: Even small drops of water will cause hot oil to splatter.
 Make sure all food is patted dry before frying.
-The moister the food, the higher the oil will bubble up.
+The more moist the food, the higher the oil will bubble up.

-- Temperature control: After adding food to the hot oil, the temperature of the oil will drop anywhere from 10-50°.
+- Temperature control: After adding food to the hot oil, the temperature of the oil will drop anywhere from 10 to 50°.
 Maintaining a proper temperature is crucial to proper frying.
-Every range has a different BTU so you need to adjust the burner on your range to the proper temperature level to maintain the right cooking temperature as directed by the recipe.
+Every range has a different BTU, so you need to adjust the burner on your range to the proper temperature level to maintain the right cooking temperature as directed by the recipe.

-- Removing food: Set fried food onto a wire rack so the oil can drain away.
-If left on a paper towel the bottom will turn soggy.
+- Removing food: Set fried food on a wire rack so the oil can drain away.
+If left on a paper towels, the bottoms will turn soggy.

-- Seasoning: Always sprinkle the food with a little salt the moment it is taken out of the oil.
-The salt will dissolve on the oily surface of the food and seep into the food.
-Salt added later will tend to fall off the surface of the food.
+- Seasoning: Always sprinkle the food with a little salt the moment it is removed from the oil, so the salt will dissolve on the oily surface of the food and seep into the food.
+Salt added to cooled food will tend to fall off the surface of the food.

 - Used oil: When frying is complete, turn off the heat and cover with a loose lid.
 Let the oil cool for at least 4 hours or overnight.
 Once cool, check to see if you can see the bottom of the pan.
 If so, you can use the oil a second, third or even fourth time.
-Strain the oil through a fine strainer and funnel back into an air tight container.
+Strain the oil through a fine-mesh sieve and funnel back into an airtight container.
 The oil will last up to one month in a cool storage area.

 - Oil disposal: See local ordinances for proper oil disposal or find a biofuel recycle center.